JustusFriehl/debian-setup-script/README.md

 5. Install Flatpak
 6. Install Nix Package Manager
 7. Install Github-Cli
-8. Use my dotfiles to configure:
+8. Use my dotfiles to configure
     1. Wayfire
     2. Bash
     3. Neovim
     4. XFCE4
     5. Firefox
 ## How to use it
 First you need to have sudo privilages regular Debian will not give the Users sudo privilages so you have to give it to the User yourself.